Time to Kill (1989 film): Plot

-Later, his unit kills people in retribution for attacks by insurgents in the area where he recognizes among the dead various civilians he observed the previous day.
+Later, Silvestri's unit kills civilians in retribution for attacks by insurgents in the area and he recognizes various civilians among the dead that he had seen on the procession the day before.
 He also meets Elias, wearing Silvestri's pants (which he seems to have forgotten at the site), and Johannes, Elias' father.

-He finally receives news that he has been granted a furlough, but while celebrating with his friend and a superior officer he learns that the white turban of the girl means she was leprous.
-This and a festering wound on his hand lead him to believe he has leprosy.
-He seeks out a doctor with the cover story of researching for a book.
-The doctor explains to him all the signs of lepra, which convinces and horrifies him even more.
-When the doctor insists on examining his hand, he gives the doctor a false name, and even shoots at him, before boarding the ship to Italy.
+He finally receives news that he has been granted a furlough, but while celebrating with his friend and a superior officer, he learns that the white turban the girl had been wearing meant she had leprosy.
+From a festering wound on his hand, he concludes he has contracted the disease himself and seeks out a doctor whom he tells a cover story of doing research for a book.
+The doctor describes the symptoms of the disease, deepening his fears.
+When the doctor insists on examining his hand, he gives the doctor a false name and even shoots at him before boarding a ship to Italy.

-As he tries to return to his wife in Italy, Silvestri evades and even steals from his former and finally hides at the father of the girl, Johannes.
-After he lives through a real or imagined illness, Johannes explains to him that Mariam wasn't ill, and in exchange he tells her father how she really died, leading him to the burial site.
+As he tries to return to his wife back home, Silvestri hides from his former unit and even steals from them, finally going into hiding with Johannes who turns out to be the father of the girl.
+After surviving a bout of illness which might have been imaginary, Johannes explains to Silvestri that his daughter Mariam had not in fact been ill.
+Revealing to the father how she actually died, Silvestri leads him to her grave.

-The movie switches back to the actual history of Ethiopia for some moments and Silvestri's former friend tells the aftermath.